-As we’ve already established, using an ERP system gives businesses access to real-time data for making the right decisions for your business.
+As we’ve already established, using an ERP system gives businesses access to real-time data for making the right decisions for their business.
 Improving inventory management, shipping, customer service, employee engagement, etc. can create a stronger organization.
 Eliminating unnecessary, repetitive tasks and driving down costs without impacting product quality or customer satisfaction boosts a company’s performance further.

 However, implementing an ERP, changing well-established routines, and embracing more standardized business processes must be managed carefully.
-Particularly when transitioning from platforms which might have been customized extensively for specific goals and individual workers’ preferences.
+Particularly when transitioning from platforms that might have been customized extensively for specific goals and individual workers’ preferences.
 That’s where change management comes in.

-“Change management is needed because businesses are moving from solutions that were tailored to their needs to processes that are best for their business,” notes Navigator Business Solutions VP of sales, Ralph Hess.
+“Change management is needed because businesses are moving from solutions that were tailored to their needs to processes that are best for their business,” notes Navigator Business Solutions VP of Sales, Ralph Hess.

 That means setting up an ERP requires recognizing what’s actually essential to make the business operate at its best, rather than just what was done in the past.
 ERP implementation initiates a rethink of processes.